aldebaran/qibuild/doc/rosbuild.rst

 * A bit less monolithic: the CMake framework can be used alone, (without the scripts), the redistributable packages can be used in pure CMake.

-What is in rosbuild and not in QiBuild
+What is in rosbuild and not in qiBuild
 --------------------------------------

 * Automatic installation of dependencies (via rosdep scripts calling apt-get